haoxianglin/haoxianglin.github.io/_pages/misc.md

 Computational experience
 ======
 Python
+  * Modeling code of prompt, afterglow, and line emission of GRB 221009A (2023)
-  * Modeling code of multi-messenger detection rate from binary neutron star mergers (2018)
+  * Modeling code of multi-messenger detection rate from binary neutron star mergers (2019)
-  * Modeling code of non-thermal emission from a relativistic structured jet (2016)
+  * Modeling code of non-thermal emission from a relativistic structured jet (2017)

 C++
   * Modeling code of magnetohydrodynamic effect in accretion disks of magnetic neutron stars (2016)